Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Trinkets <!-- 5.350 -->

-Every trinket in the game is locked behind a random objective, with the following exceptions:
+Every trinket in the game is locked, with the following exceptions:

 - Banned trinkets in this mod:
   - Karma (#85) (would be useless; see below)